-'I worked in an environment where I had constant contact with members of the public.
-My consultants were reluctant for me to return too quickly after my transplant due to the risk of infection.'
+I worked in an environment where I had constant contact with members of the public.
+My consultants were reluctant for me to return too quickly after my transplant due to the risk of infection.

-Nilush, who had a stem cell transplant in 2013
+Nilush, who had a stem cell transplant to treat AML